Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 1. The Price Was Wrong — But Not the Way You Think

 Every expired listing article starts with overpricing.
-That is because it is the number one reason homes do not sell — in any market, in any year.
+That is because it is the most common reason homes do not sell.

 Some agents compete for listings by suggesting the highest price.
 The seller interviews three agents.
 Two say $800,000.
 One says $850,000.
 The seller picks the agent who promised the most.
-That agent knew the price was aggressive.
-They just wanted the listing.
+The price was aggressive from the start — winning the listing was the point.

 The result is predictable.
 The home sits for 30 days with no offers.
 Showings slow down.
 The agent suggests a $25,000 price reduction at day 60.
 By then the damage is done.
 The buyers who would have paid $800,000 already bought something else.
 The remaining buyers see 90 days on market and assume something is wrong with the home.